bahaahani/Car-Rental-System/related_projects.md

 # Car Rental Management System Projects

-A curated list of GitHub projects that could be useful for car rental management systems.
+A  list of GitHub projects that could be useful for car rental management systems.

 ## 1. Rent-a-Car-Management-System by AbdullahShahid01
 - **Stars**: 120